networkoptix/web_packages/open/examples/webrtc-stream-manager-example/README.md

 ## Demo Source code

-The relevant part of the source code related to the `webrtc-stream-manager` package is in `startStream` function in the [main.ts](./src/main.ts) file.
+The relevant part of the source code related to the `@networkoptix/webrtc-stream-manager` package is in `startStream` function in the [main.ts](./src/main.ts) file.

 We pass in the `webRtcUrlFactory` and `videoElement` into the `WebRTCStreamManager.connect` static method.